squid-cache/squid-cache.github.io/Features/Authentication.rst

 Squid writes cleartext usernames and passwords when talking to the external basic authentication processes.
-Note, however, that this interprocess communication occors over TCP connections bound to the loopback interface or private UNIX pipes.
-Thus, its not possile for processes on other comuters or local users without root privileges to "snoop" on the authentication traffic.
+Note, however, that this interprocess communication occurs over TCP connections bound to the loopback interface or private UNIX pipes.
+Thus, its not possible for processes on other commuters or local users without root privileges to "snoop" on the authentication traffic.

 Each authentication program must select its own scheme for persistent